daafanasev/camunda-docs-manual/content/user-guide/spring-framework-integration/transactions.md

 # Using Spring Transactions with CockroachDB

-Please see the documentation section on [external transaction management with CockroachDB]({{< ref "/user-guide/process-engine/database/cockroachdb-configuration.md#using-external-transaction-management-with-the-spring-java-ee-integrations" >}}) to understand how to use the Spring Transaction integration with CockroachDB.
+Please see the documentation section on [external transaction management with CockroachDB](../../user-guide/process-engine/database/cockroachdb-configuration.md#using-external-transaction-management-with-the-spring-java-ee-integrations) to understand how to use the Spring Transaction integration with CockroachDB.

-[transactions-and-engine-context]: {{< ref "/user-guide/process-engine/transactions-in-processes.md#transactions-and-the-process-engine-context" >}}
+[transactions-and-engine-context]: ../../user-guide/process-engine/transactions-in-processes.md#transactions-and-the-process-engine-context" >}}